🔼The name Maria: Summary

 🔼The name Maria in the Bible

 For some reason, the Biblical name Maria was turned into Mary in the English speaking world (and see our article on that name for a closer look at Mary's literary function in the Bible).
 But the name Maria is still very popular in the rest of it.
-And it seems that the name Maria was also quite popular in the time of Jesus.
-There is a surprisingly large amount of Marias mentioned in the New Testament:
+And it seems that the name Maria was also quite popular in the time of Jesus, as there are surprisingly many Marias mentioned in the New Testament:

 - The most famous Maria, of course, is the mother of Jesus (Matthew 1:16).

 - A close second is Mary Magdalene (Matthew 27:56).